 - Weight on initialization

-- Very low heap allocation Most of the run-time code uses stack allocation, for example enumerators, reading caches.
+- Low heap allocation Most of the run-time code uses stack allocation, for example enumerators, reading caches.

 - Reuse code New permutations can be created with existing binding implementations.